 During visits to workers' houses, we asked about utility costs per month.
-In total, 42 workers and their families from the 4 study districts of Region 1 were interviewed (this included those living in 32 rental units and 10 who owned their own housing).
-The interviewed workers and families generally had access to clean water and electricity 24 hours per day.
-Most families used LPG gas to cook although some used coal while others used electricity.
-Some workers had to pay for garbage collection, community security, and public lighting, among other costs.
-Based on this information, we calculated the average utility costs for households of 4 persons and found this to be around VND 900,000 per month.
-16
+In total, 45 families from the 6 study districts of Region 4 across the country were interviewed.
+The interviewed families generally had access to clean water and electricity 24 hours per day.
+Some families cooked by LPG gas or coal while others used electricity.
+Many had to pay for garbage collection, community security, and public lighting, among other costs.
+Based on this information, we calculated the average utility costs for households of 4 persons and found this to be around VND 550,000 per month (USD 23).